shlomo-hadar/Robot-GUI/README.md

 	web_video_server (can be found at "https://github.com/RobotWebTools/web_video_server")

 after you're all set up to launch the project you have two options.
-1)after you are all set up open a terminal window and type ./file
+1)after you are all set up open a terminal window and type ./doubleClickToRun.sh after you cd into the robotGui directory and make the file executable (chmod +x doubleClickToRun.sh)
+		alternative is to double click on the file doubleClickToRun.sh to run it if you follow the instructions in the following link. (https://askubuntu.com/questions/138908/how-to-execute-a-script-just-by-double-clicking-like-exe-files-in-windows)

 2) you will need to open a terminal with three windows

-	a)in the first you will launch the "roscore" command
+	a)in the first you will launch the "roscore" command (for ros master innitialization)

 	b)in the second you will launch the command "~/catkin_ws$ roslaunch rviz_camera_stream 			demo.launch" (the command starts at the roslaunch)